 How To Remove Somebody From a Snapchat Group

 While the group chat feature can be great, sometimes you can end up in a situation in which you need to remove somebody from the group.
 In this article, I’ll show you how the group chats feature works, explain how to edit and manage groups, and show you how to get rid of someone who you don’t want in the group.

 Snapchat Group Chat Features

 When the update was first released, users could create groups with up to 16 people, but Snapchat has since upgraded the feature to support groups of up to 32 people.
 What makes this group feature truly unique is the fact that the group dissolves after 24 hours (much like your Snapchat story).

 Any messages sent will also disappear, even if they haven’t yet been opened by other members of the chat.
 For members who do look at the message, it disappears in the usual way shortly after they see it.

 Starting a Group Chat

 Creating a group chat is easy.
 Just tap the Chat button and tap all the people on your Friends list who you want to bring into the chat.
 You can only invite people who are in your Friends list.
-When you’ve selected everyone, tap Chat and off you go.
+When you’ve selected everyone, tap Chat with Group and off you go.
 You’ll be able to name the group, initiate a group voice call or video chat, or send regular chat messages.

 Who’s In Your Group?